ForNeVeR/BetterFuck/README.md

 (Same comments about running Mono-related stuff in non-Windows environments applies here.)

-Not that your compiled assembly (source.exe in our case) references BFuck.Runtime assembly so it have to be in the same directory for you program to function properly.
+Not that your compiled assembly (`source.exe` in our case) references `BFuck.Runtime.dll` assembly so it have to be in the same directory for you program to function properly.

 About the language
 ==================
 BetterFuck runtime machine is simple collection of memory cells.
 Every cell is of CLR type System.Int16 and therefore can store values from 0 to 65535.
 Every value can be interpreted as ordinary character and be printed to Unicode-aware output stream.

 Count of cells can be changed when configuring BetterFuck engine; current default is 256 cells.

 In Brainfuck, there are only 8 single-character commands: